Torkel-Aannestad/OMDB-api/README.md

-# OMDB
+# MovieMaze

 This project is a personal learning project.
-OMDB is a movie and series database presented as a JSON-api and later a React-based user interface.
-The data is downloaded from [OMDB](https://www.omdb.org) which is a free community driven database for film media.
+MovieMaze is a movie and series database presented as a JSON-api.
+The data is downloaded from [OMDB](https://www.moviemaze.org) which is a free community driven database for film media.
 The goal of the project has been to create a full featured ideomatic Go JSON API, which uses few dependencies and abstractions.

 Stack: